25 cognitive biases

 That’s why brands use famous people to promote their products.

-We instantly think that Nikes will turn us into basketball legends just because Michael Jordan wore them.
+We instantly think that Nikes will turn us into legends just because Michael Jordan wore them.

 Bias 11: Simple, Pain-Avoiding Psychological Denial